 Determined, practical and knowledgeable – “I enjoy getting to know clients and their businesses in order to provide relevant advice across a wide range of corporate matters”.

 Jordan has experience across a range of legal specialities giving her a unique perspective when assessing how to best advise a client.

 Jordan's position is in the corporate advisory team where she advises on a wide range of business matters including restructures, business and share sales and a variety of commercial contracts.

-My background in gymnastics (apart from being a gym parent) includes five years of judging experience (STEPS 1-9) and three years serving on the management board of a large club in the North Island.
-My role included drafting policies, recruitment, PR, fundraising and grants/proposal writing (on a volunteer basis.)
-I successfully procured more than $100,000 from external funding.
-I increased club visibility through social media platforms; actively participated as a member of a three-person recruitment team for both volunteer and professional staff members, including coaches and managers; drafted job descriptions for professional and volunteer staff; managed media communications to ensure the club was highlighted in the news on a regular basis (the club featured more than 12 news stories within two years and had additional media coverage, including tv); managed major fundraising events, including a regional competition that was the club’s largest most successful financial event, bringing in a revenue in excess of $15,000 profit within one weekend.
+Hi - I’m Diana.
+My daughter Isabella is a senior international gymnast training at CSG and a member of New Zealand’s national team.
+We moved to Christchurch from Auckland in August 2017.
+I own Pachemu Consulting and consult to an international law firm on business development and marketing, including legal editing.
+My background in gymnastics (apart from being a supportive gym parent) includes five years as a judge and three years serving on the management board of a large club in the North Island.
+My role included drafting policies, PR, fundraising and writing grants applications.
+I successfully helped procure $100,000 from external funding and increased club visibility through social media platforms, actively contributed as a member of the recruitment team for professional coaches, drafted job descriptions, managed media communications to ensure the club was highlighted in the news on a regular basis, and managed major fundraising events.

 I have three children training at CSG in the artistic competitive programme.
 Two girls in WAG senior and a son in MAG senior.
 We have been a part of CSG for ten years.
 I have been through four NZ Gymnastic Nationals, with being parent help for three of them.